Electrode-iOS/ELWebService/README.md

 ### Manual

-Install manually by adding `ELWebService.xcodeproj` to your project and configuring your target to link `ELWebService.framework`.
+Install manually by adding `ELWebService.xcodeproj` to your project and configuring your target to link `ELWebService.framework` from `ELWebService` target.

+There are two target that builds `ELWebService.framework`.
+1. `ELWebService`: Creates dynamically linked `ELWebService.framework.`
+2. `ELWebService_static`: Creates statically linked `ELWebService.framework`.

+Both targets build the same product (`ELWebService.framework`), thus linking the same app against both `ELWebService` and `ELWebService_static` should be avoided.

 ## Usage